PharmD Undergraduate Student Handbook

 • The School of Pharmacy uses a cloud-based exam software called ExamSoft to administer exams.
 Within the ExamSoft software, there is a program called Examplify, which will be installed on your personal device in order to take secure electronic exams.

 • Students must have a compatible electronic device in order to participate in exams and mandatory course activities.
-At a minimum this includes a device with a functioning webcam and microphone to participate in online activities/assessments as required.
+At a minimum this includes a device that supports the latest version of Examsoft, has a functioning webcam and a functioning microphone to allow you to participate in activities/assessments as required.

 • Laptop recommendations.